rax845163/federatorai-operator/docs/crd_alamedaservice.md

 - a section of detailed setting for each component (optional)
   The settings in this section are optional and it is used to fine tune the values inherited from the global section for each Alameda component.

-When an _AlamedaService_ CR is created, FederatorAI-Operator will reconcile it and spawn operands.
+When an _AlamedaService_ CR is created, Federator.ai Operator will reconcile it and spawn operands.
 For the detail schema of _AlamedaService_, please refer to the last section of this document.
 Here we shows two example to quickly give users a feel what the configuration that an _AlamedaService_ tries to provide.

 ### An Example
 Here is an _AlamedaService_ CR example: